 Many healing practices treat symptoms without considering the ways in which these secondary problems indirectly solve primary problems.
 People at their core are adaptable and creative and prove this over and over again.
 Outside of the human kingdom, even flowers grow in sidewalk cracks and diamonds crystallize under pressure.
 Initially, when the human psyche hears “problem,” there tends to be a negative reaction but things are not so black-and-white.

-For example, an elderly man claims that smoking cigarettes helps his arthritis.
-As we all know all-too-well there is a risk for lung cancer and numerous other health issues/hazards that are associated with smoking cigarettes.
-Nevertheless smoking is for this man a solution of sorts.
-Is it just his justification?
+For example, an elderly man claims that cigarettes help his arthritis.
+As we all know all-too-well there is a risk for lung cancer and numerous other health issues/hazards that are associated with smoking.
+Nevertheless it is for this man a solution of sorts.
+Is that just his justification?
 Was his belief scientifically proven?
 Did he read it somewhere?
 Is his solution itself a problem?
 It can be difficult to discern the heart of the issue, because maybe there’s a deeper issue that we can’t see.
 Until a better solution presents itself, the elderly man smokes (a “symptom”) to sooth the symptoms caused by arthritis.
 Even if the man didn’t have arthritis, smokers are all entitled to “self-destruct” in their efforts to survive whatever is haunting them, whether we like it or not.

 Another example, a young man recognizes in his own behavior that he has a problem in sexual intimacy with his partners, because he is unable to identify his true emotions.
 Instead, he’s captivated by his partners’.
 Sex for him is a form of escapism related to the trauma he experienced as a child.
 The solution he comes up with is to abstain from any sexual encounters so as to get back in touch his whole self.
 Did refraining from sexual escapism solve his problem?
 Yes, but when one problem is solved two more emerge.
 The man’s father thinks abstinence is a problem because he wants a grandchild.
 In addition to the would-be grandfather’s problem the man now has a problem regarding his relationship with his father.
 So then it’s impossible for everyone to win, to have their problems solved?
 No, it’s very possibly but only in the eyes of those with metaphysical grit.